-Financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable, long-term debt and contingent consideration.
+Financial instruments consist of cash, and cash equivalents, short-term investments, accounts receivable, accounts payable, long-term debt and contingent consideration.
 Due to their short-term nature and liquidity, the carrying value of these instruments, with the exception of contingent consideration and long-term debt, approximates their estimated fair values.
+See Note 4 for further information on the fair value of the Company's investments.
 The Company classifies all of its short-term and long-term investments in debt securities as available-for-sale.
 The fair value of contingent consideration was estimated using a discounted cash flow method.